kmlawson/japanese-empire-mo3335/seminars.md

 * MASON p55-75 Ch 2: Hokkaido Former Natives Protection Law, Rule in the Name of "Protection"

-###01.10 Week 3 - Taiwan after 1895: What to do with your new colony?
+###Week 3 - Taiwan after 1895: What to do with your new colony?

 **Primary Source Reading:**